Declining a job interview

 Be thankful

 Respect the time and effort the hiring manager and business have already put into an application.
 Reviewing it, reaching out, and even completing some earlier stages of the interview process takes time and effort.
 Even if it is just an initial video interview.
-Therefore, it’s important to thank them for the time and consideration they have put in while evaluating the candidate for the role.
+So, it’s important to thank them for their time and effort in evaluating the candidate for the role.

 What not to do

-The worst thing a candidate can do is not turn up to the interview.
+The worst thing a candidate can do is not turn up to the interview and not say anything ahead of time.
 While a cancelled interview may inconvenience them, hiring managers will appreciate the honesty.
 Candidates can also remain in the business’s good graces should an opportunity arise in the future.

 If you’re looking for a new role, explore our wide range of job opportunities at ACS Staffing Solutions.